andresebr/kumodd/docs/guide/How-to-Verify-Data.md

 # Verifying Data

+There are two ways Kumodd can verify data:

+* __-list__: download metadata to verify local files
+* __-verify__: use local cached metadata to verify local files

-There are two ways Kumodd can verify data: by using cached metadata or with or by downloading current metadata from Google Drive.
-When listing (-list option), Kumodd downloads metadata from Google Drive and verifies local data are consistent with Google Drive.
+When listing (__-list__ option), Kumodd downloads metadata from Google Drive and verifies local data are consistent with Google Drive.

-When verifying (-verify option) Kumodd uses the previously saved YAML metadata on disk to verify whether files and metadata on disk are correct.
-If there are multiple revisions, Kumodd veririees all downloaded revisions.
-Because the -verify option uses cached metadata, it does not connect to Google Drive, and does not require any network access or credentials.
+When verifying (__-verify__ option) Kumodd uses the previously saved YAML metadata on disk to verify whether files and metadata on disk are correct.
+If there are multiple revisions, Kumodd verifies all downloaded revisions.
+Because it uses cached metadata, it does not connect to Google Drive, and does not require any network access or credentials.

-Either way (-list or -verify options), Kumodd confirms whether each file's MD5, file size, and Last Modified and Last Accessed are correct.
+Either way (__-list__ or __-verify__ options), Kumodd confirms whether each file's MD5, file size, and Last Modified and Last Accessed are correct.
 In addition, it confirms whether the MD5 of the metadata matches the preserved MD5.